Why join The Dance Ability Movement?Mallory & Jade2021-11-16T16:53:01-05:00

 Some of the key ingredients in our approach

-Implementing strategies to support each student’s sensory needs based on our experience working with children with autism and additional training in sensory processing disorder
+Implementing strategies to support each student’s sensory needs based on our experience working with children, youth, and young adults with autism and additional training in sensory processing disorder;

-- Training in moving and handling principles (transfers, mobility, how to safely get up from the floor, assisted walking, etc.)
+Using safe moving and handling principles based on recent evidence and training (transfers, mobility, how to safely get up from the floor, assisted walking, etc.);

 Creating MOVEMENT on a larger scale, The Dance Ability Movement also…

-Is actively involved in research related to tracking outcomes of community dance programs, goal setting with families, etc.
+Is actively involved in research related to tracking outcomes of community dance programs, goal setting with families, participation-based therapy approaches, etc;

-Participates in the education of future occupational therapists via student fieldwork placements, presentations at the University of Toronto, etc.
+Participates in the education of future occupational therapists via student fieldwork placements, academic presentations, etc;

 Educates young volunteers & peer buddies within the dance environment about individuals with different needs and their value in society; teaching them to see possibilities instead of limitations and to develop positive relationships which foster learning from one another in a safe environment.